-Domain 6: Capabilities in patient safety and quality improvement Patient safety Quality improvement Evidence Workplace-Based Assessments to inform FRCPath Part 2 decision Wider professional practice 5.
-Able to co ontribute to and support research.
-Descriptors Describes and explains principles of research and academic writing Describes and explains legal and ethical frameworks underlying research in the UK, particularly tissue-based research, and demonstrates ability to follow these guidelines Describes and explains structures supporting health service research Demonstrates awareness of sources of finance to support research Demonstrates ability to carry out critical appraisal of the literature GPCs Domain 1: Professional values and behaviours Domain 3: Professional knowledge Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 7: Capabilities in safeguarding vulnerable groups Domain 9: Capabilities in research and scholarship Evidence Workplace-Based Assessments to inform decision culture. as an educator in the context of the role and promotes educational Descriptors Demonstrates effective teaching, training and supervision to peers, medical students, junior doctors, laboratory staff and others as appropriate Demonstrates ability to deliver effective feedback to trainees, with appropriate action plan GPCs Domain 1: Professional values and behaviours Endel Domain 8: Capabilities in education and training Evidence to inform Workplace-Based Assessments decision elf-appraise, learn and adapt.
-Descriptors Able to apply reflective learning strategies to aid learning and Descriptors Able to apply reflective learning strategies to aid learning and improve performance.
-Demonstrates ability to apply knowledge and adapt to new clinical situations.
-Demonstrates ability to adapt and work effectively with different teams, departments, professional groups and external agencies.
-GPCs Domain 1: Professional values and behaviours Domain 3: Professional knowledge Domain 5: Capabilities in leadership and team working
+Category 4: Wider professional practice

+5. Able to contribute to and support research.

+Descriptors Describes and explains principles of research and academic writing Describes and explains legal and ethical frameworks underlying research in the UK, particularly tissue-based research, and demonstrates ability to follow these guidelines Describes and explains structures supporting health service research Demonstrates awareness of sources of finance to support research Demonstrates ability to carry out critical appraisal of the literature GPCs Domain 1: Professional knowledge Domain 3: Professional values and behaviours Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 7: Capabilities in safeguarding vulnerable groups Domain 9: Capabilities in research and scholarship Evidence to inform decision Workplace-based assessments

+6. Behaves as an educator in the context of the role and promotes educational culture.
+Descriptors Demonstrates effective teaching, training and supervision to peers, medical students, junior doctors, laboratory staff and others as appropriate Demonstrates ability to deliver effective feedback to trainees, with appropriate action plan GPCs Domain 1: Professional knowledge Domain 8: Capabilities in education and training Evidence to inform decision Workplace-based assessments

+7. Able to se elf-appraise, learn and adapt.

+Descriptors Able to apply reflective learning strategies to aid learning and improve performance Demonstrates ability to apply knowledge and adapt to new clinical situations Demonstrates ability to adapt and work effectively with different teams, departments, professional groups and external agencies

+GPCs Domain 1: Professional knowledge

-Domain 6: Capabilities in patient safety and quality improvement
+Domain 3: Professional values and behaviours Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement Evidence to inform decision Workplace-based assessments

-Evidence Workplace Based Assessments

-to inform

-decision

-Specialty capabilities in practice
+7.1.2 Specialty capabilities in practice